Yandex Cloud

 Build a Docker image and push it to the registry.

-1. Create a Dockerfile named hello.dockerfile and add the following lines to it:
+1. Create a Dockerfile named hello.dockerfile and paste the following lines into it:

 FROM nginx